GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/customizing.md

 You can also customize an existing Kubeflow deployment.
-In that case, this guide assumes that you have already followed the guide to [deploying Kubeflow on Google Cloud](/{{ .Site.Params.version_url_prefix }}docs/deploy/deploy-cli/) and have deployed Kubeflow to a GKE cluster.
+In that case, this guide assumes that you have already followed the guide to [deploying Kubeflow on Google Cloud](/{{ .Site.Params.version_url_prefix }}docs/deploy/deploy-cli/) and have deployed Kubeflow to a Google Kubernetes Engine cluster.

 ## Before you start